 C-DB-1 Community Character of Dillon Beach.
 Maintain the existing character of residential and small-scale commercial and visitor-serving development in Dillon Beach and Oceana Marin.
-Dillon Beach Resort, including all properties zoned C-RCR and C-RMPC between Dillon Beach Road and Dillon Creek, would be an appropriate site for new development of a modest scale, including a small motel, cafe, delicatessen, or restaurant, and/or day-use facilities.
+Dillon Beach Resort, including all properties zoned C-RCR and C-RMPC between Dillon Beach Road and Dillon Creek, would be an appropriate site for new development of a modest scale, including a small motel, cafe, delicatessen, or restaurant, and day-use facilities.
 Due to its proximity to the shoreline, the former Pacific Marine Station is an especially suitable area for facilities where many people can enjoy its prime location.
-The site offers opportunities, for example, for community services, a conference center, and/or a youth hostel.
-Limited residential development would be appropriate at the Dillon Beach Resort, provided it iswere developed as a secondary use in conjunction with visitor-serving uses.
+The site offers opportunities, for example, for community services, a conference center, and youth hostel.
+Limited residential development would be appropriate at the Dillon Beach Resort, provided it is developed as a secondary use in conjunction with visitor-serving uses.
 All development shall demonstrate adequate water supply and sewage disposal, and shall be sited out of sand dunes and other environmentally-sensitive areas.
 Building heights shall be limited to that which is compatible with the scale and character of the area.
 Existing C-RCR and C-RMPC zoning shall be maintained.
 Maintain existing C-RCR and C-APZ-60 zoning at Lawson's Landing.
+[BOS app.
+12/11/2012]

-[Adapted from Unit II Recreation and Visitor-Serving Facilities Policy 3.g(1) & (2), pp. 51 - 52] [Adapted from Unit II Recreation and Visitor Serving Facilities Policy 3.g(1) & (2), pp. 51 - 52]
+(PC app.
+11/7/11, 7/29/10) [Adapted from Unit II Recreation and Visitor-Serving Facilities Policy 3.g(1) & (2), pp. 51 - 52]